NSoiffer/MathCAT/README.md

 ## XPath
 Many parts of a speech rule make use of xpath.
 This is a popular and well documented method for selecting parts on an XML document.
 A web search will turn up many tutorials.
 Those not familiar with xpath are encouraged to read some.
 The implementation of xpath used by MathCAT is a slightly extended version of XPATH 1.0.
+Many parts of a speech rule make use of xpath.
+This is a popular and well documented method for selecting parts on an XML document.
+A web search will turn up many tutorials.
+Those not familiar with xpath are encouraged to read some.
+The implementation of xpath used by MathCAT is a slightly extended version of XPATH 1.0.

 MathCAT usage tends to use only a few features of xpath.
 It also makes use of some custom functions.
 Here is a short explanation of common xpath usage: